The Complete 2026 Ecommerce Calendar for Businesses

 July

 In July, the summer vibes and celebrations are at their peak with customers preparing for beach days, barbecues, and outdoor activities.
-The 1st and 4th of July are the perfect time for patriotic marketing.
+The 1st and 4th of July are the perfect times for patriotic marketing.

 July 1: Canada Day